piotrszymaniec/Looty-ref/Dev-notes.md

-## Adding complex item properties, like list of strings, objects etc for GRID or CVS-export
+## Adding complex item properties, like list of strings, objects etc

 having such json excerpt
 ```js